okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/ios/auth-vs-oie.md

-The Identity Engine SDK is a ground up rewrite of the Classic Engine Authentication SDK.
-Unlike the Classic Engine Authentication SDK that has specific methods for each authentication use case, the Identity Engine SDK uses a generic interface that enables applications to respond dynamically to policy changes within Okta.
+The Identity Engine SDK is a rewrite of the Classic Engine Authentication SDK.
+The Classic Engine Authentication SDK has specific methods for each authentication use case.
+The Identity Engine SDK uses a generic interface that enables app to respond dynamically to policy changes within Okta.

 The Identity Engine SDK provides [sample code](https://github.com/okta/okta-idx-swift/tree/master/Samples/Signin%20Samples), which wraps the SDK with a more prescriptive and explicit interface.
 The sample code is purposely built to help facilitate understanding of how to use the SDK.
-Even though the Identity Engine examples in this guide use the sample code, you're advised to stick to the same best practice, dynamic approach implemented in the [sample application](https://github.com/okta/okta-idx-swift/tree/master/Samples/EmbeddedAuthWithSDKs).
+Even though the Identity Engine examples in this guide use sample code, the suggested best practice is to use the same dynamic approach implemented in the [sample app](https://github.com/okta/okta-idx-swift/tree/master/Samples/EmbeddedAuthWithSDKs).

 For more information on the SDKs, see their corresponding repositories: